Menu

 What to bring: Please bring binoculars and/or camera if you have them.
 Remember to dress appropriately for the conditions.
 Water and snack suggested.

-Parking: Parking is free before 5 pm on weekdays
+Parking: Parking is free

-Distance: Approximately four kilometers round trip.
+Distance: Approximately 4-5 kilometers round trip.
+Plus 2.5 kilometers for optional extension.

 Powered by Wild Apricot Membership Software